squidfunk/mkdocs-material/docs/creating-your-site.md

 ## Configuration

 Depending on your [installation method][1], you can now add the following lines to `mkdocs.yml` in your project root.
-If you installed Material for MkDocs using a package manager, add:
+If you installed Material for MkDocs with `pip` or pulled the Docker image, add:

 ``` yaml
 theme: